French government’s new AI strategy gets a boost from DeepMind, Samsung, and Fujitsu

 “The report itself is not so important,” Petit said during the conference.
 “We have had reports before and there is no follow-up.
 What’s different now is we have the ministers here and the president will join us later, which demonstrates they are more aware and more engaged.”

 French researchers have carved out strong international reputations for their contributions to the fields of AI and machine learning.
-And as AI development has accelerated in recent years, France has proven itself a strong source of talent for companies around the world.
-But over the last couple of years, the country has made a bigger effort to promote itself as an AI hub, seeking greater recognition while wanting to nurture its own AI startups and attract investment from larger tech firms.
+And as AI development has accelerated in recent years, France has proven itself an important source of talent for companies around the world.
+But over the last couple of years, the country has been promoting itself as an AI hub as it seeks to gain greater recognition, nurture its own AI startups, and attract investment from larger tech firms.

 On the startup side, the country is enjoying a groundswell of AI startups, as seen in this chart from tech advocacy group France Digitale: